ZeroGradAI/store-inisghts-ai/docs/cursor/current-state.md

-# Store Insights AI - Current State
+# Current State: Store Insights AI

-## Project Status: Ready for Deployment
+## Project Status: In Progress

+This document tracks the current state of the Store Insights AI project, including completed tasks, in-progress work, and known issues.

-### Completed Tasks
+## Completed Tasks

+- [x] Refactored inference.py to use LLaVA model instead of MiniCPM/Phi
+- [x] Updated model references throughout the codebase
-- [x] Created project documentation structure
+- [x] Created README.md with setup instructions and project overview
-- [x] Defined application requirements and features
-- [x] Set up the Streamlit application structure
+- [x] Updated requirements.txt with necessary dependencies
-- [x] Created the main dashboard
+- [x] Created feature-design.md with detailed architecture description
+- [x] Ensured backward compatibility with existing app structure
-- [x] Implemented the Gender Demography module
+- [x] Implemented proper image processing for the LLaVA model
-- [x] Implemented the Queue Management module
+- [x] Implemented response generation and parsing from LLaVA output
-- [x] Created model inference structure for MiniCPM-o integration
-- [x] Added utility functions for image processing
+- [x] Maintained fallback mechanism for systems without GPU
-- [x] Established directory structure for sample images
+- [x] Fixed import paths to properly include the LLaVA directory
-- [x] Integrated with MiniCPM-o model with fallback to mock data
-- [x] Added GPU detection and conditional model loading
+- [x] Updated documentation to include LLaVA repository setup instructions

-### In Progress
+## In Progress

-- [ ] Testing with sample store images
+- [ ] Testing full application functionality with various image types

-### Pending
-- [ ] Deploying to Pytorch Lightning Studio hub with GPU support
+- [ ] Optimizing inference performance for faster analysis
-- [ ] Fine-tuning model prompts for better accuracy
+- [ ] Exploring the creation of sample images directory for testing

+## Known Issues

+- The application requires a CUDA-compatible GPU with sufficient memory for optimal performance.
+- LLaVA model needs to be installed from the local repository first.
+- Response parsing is dependent on the model output format, which may change with different prompts or model versions.

 ## Next Steps

-1. Test the application with sample images
+1. Test the application with a variety of retail store images
-2. Deploy to Pytorch Lightning Studio hub
-3. Fine-tune prompts for better accuracy
-4. Conduct end-to-end testing in the GPU environment
+2. Create a sample image directory with test images
+3. Consider fine-tuning the model on retail-specific data
+4. Add unit tests for critical components
+5. Add error handling for edge cases